2022 TVS Ronin Review: ‘Unscripted But Interesting!’

 TVS Ronin: Story Behind The Name

-There seems to be a legit reason for TVS to have named this motorcycle Ronin.
+There seems to be a legitimate reason for TVS to have named this motorcycle Ronin.
 ‘Ronin’ in Japanese, refers to a Samurai without a master.
-This motorcycle doesn’t have a strict market rival and rather creates a niche to its own, the name could thus hint at this standalone nature!
+This motorcycle doesn’t have a strict market rival and rather creates a niche of its own, the name could thus hint at this standalone nature!

 Design